 Finally, board insights gives you information about how long ago a pin was saved to a board.
 In the pin column click on last seven days to show in ascending order with the lowest number shown first.
 Make a note of the boards that have not been pinned to in the last week.
 This way when you go to schedule other people’s content you will make sure you find pins for these boards to keep all of your boards active.

 Pin inspector is another analytics feature that gives you insight about the pins from your website.
-Pin inspector gives you information about how many repins you have for a particular pin.
-One tactic for scheduling your pins is to schedule your most popular content (content that is already doing well with high repins) and reschedule it to your group boards.
+Pin inspector gives you information about how many saves you have for a particular pin.
+One tactic for scheduling your pins is to schedule your most popular content (content that is already doing well with a high number of saves) and reschedule it to your group boards.
 Click on reschedule and select the board list you created for your group boards and use interval scheduling to space it out.

 Before pinning content you will want to install the browser extension for tailwind.
 This allows you to schedule pins from anywhere using Tailwind.
 The browser extension adds the tailwind icon to your browser’s bar making it easy to schedule content when you are browsing the web.